6.4. Levels of Policing and Role of Police

 Becoming an Officer Example

 “I regularly get asked the following question: “Do I have to be a ‘real cop’- you know, a cop that drives in a patrol car and answers calls for service, to be a homicide detective?”
-I understand this question because of a lot of the cop, and detective television shows out there today do not accurately represent this situation.
+I understand this question because a lot of the cop, and detective television shows out there today do not accurately represent this situation.
 I am so glad the television shows are available because they work as a recruitment tool for many departments.
 But, I have to disappoint many people, when I give the honest answer…”Yes, you have to be a ‘real cop’ before you can be a detective.”
 And, I go a step further, in explaining that it can take years, or even decades, to test and promote to a homicide detective.”
-I explain that many smaller departments that do not have many homicides in a given year, have positions open in the detective bureau every two-five years.
-But, the larger departments that have hundreds to thousands of homicides a year, will only promote every ten-to-twenty years, because even though an officer could promote to the detective bureau within several years, the homicide detective is a glamorous position, therefore one must ‘do their time’ as a property detective, investigating vehicle burglaries, etc., before there is a retirement and they have proven themselves enough to take that position.
+I explain that many smaller departments that do not have many homicides in a given year have positions open in the detective bureau every two to five years.
+But, the larger departments that have hundreds to thousands of homicides a year will only promote every ten to twenty years, because even though an officer could be promoted to the detective bureau within several years, the homicide detective is a glamorous position, therefore one must ‘do their time’ as a property detective, investigating vehicle burglaries, etc., before there is a retirement and they have proven themselves enough to take that position.

 One of the fantastic parts of policing is the vast array of jobs available.
 Whether a person is looking in the commissioned or civilian arena, there are a plethora of choices.
-Once a candidate has gone through the testing process for a particular law enforcement agency and is hired after a certain number of years ‘on the road’ (length of time required on the road, is determined by each department) the seasoned officer can then test for many tantalizing individual divisions.
-Every department is different as to those specialized divisions.
-For example, the Ashland Police Department (APD) in Oregon is a smaller police department and offers its officers a chance to engage in community policing and problem-oriented policing at a one-on-one level, due to its smaller size (thirty-fourty officers).
+Once a candidate has gone through the testing process for a particular law enforcement agency and is hired after a certain number of years ‘on the road’ (the length of time required on the road, is determined by each department) the seasoned officer can then test for many tantalizing individual divisions.
+Every department is different from those specialized divisions.
+For example, the Ashland Police Department (APD) in Oregon is smaller and offers its officers a chance to engage in community policing and problem-oriented policing at a one-on-one level, due to its smaller size (thirty-forty officers).

 On the other hand, because of its smaller size, the opportunities for advancement are minimal.
-Officers with the department can also promote to management.
-However, APD does have a few detectives but they do not offer its officers the more more glamorous divisions such as those offered by the Portland Police Bureau (PPB).
-An officer at PPB can promote to the following divisions: Drugs and Vice, Narcotics, Asset Forfeiture, Youth Services Division, Traffic, Family Services Division, Detective, K-9, Explosive Disposal, Gang Enforcement, Air Support Unit, Rapid Response, and more.
+Officers with the department can also be promoted to management.
+However, APD does have a few detectives but they do not offer its officers the more glamorous divisions such as those offered by the Portland Police Bureau (PPB).
+An officer at PPB can be promoted to the following divisions: Drugs and Vice, Narcotics, Asset Forfeiture, Youth Services Division, Traffic, Family Services Division, Detective, K-9, Explosive Disposal, Gang Enforcement, Air Support Unit, Rapid Response, and more.

 Policing can be multifaceted thereby keeping its officers engaged.
 Unlike many other professions, the daily job of a police officer, depending on the respective department, can change with divisions.
 One year a police officer may be writing a traffic citation from a patrol car, and the next year the same police officer may be driving an off-road motorcycle patrolling the local park or riding a mounted horse in the downtown area.